refaktor/rye-website/content/meet_rye/specifics/injected_blocks.md

 ; 303
 ; 505

-; keep evaluates the first block, then the second, but passesforward the result of the first
+; keep evaluates the first block, then the second, but passes forward the result of the first

 4 .keep { * 11 } { + 11 |print }
 ; prints: 15